-The BPOM regulation in 2008 stated that organic fresh foods must contain at least 95% organic fresh food from the total volume or weight, excluding water and salt content.
+The 2008 BPOM regulation stated that organic fresh foods must contain at least 95% organic fresh food from the total volume or weight, excluding water and salt content.
 Water and salt content are water and salt added at the time of processing.
-Food additives and other material permitted in organic processed foods are attached to the regulation.
+Food additives and other materials permitted in organic processed foods are attached to the regulation.
 Raw materials, food additives, other materials and organic processed foods shall not be treated with irradiation and not be derived from genetically engineered products.